risatianti/OR_Maximum-Supply-with-Minimum-Cost-ASM-Method-and-Average-Total-Opportunity-Cost/README.md

-# Maximum Supply with Minimum Cost, ASM-Method, and Average Total Oppurtunity Cost
+# Solving Transportation Problem using Maximum Supply with Minimum Cost (MSMC), ASM Method, and Average Total Oppurtunity Cost (ATOC)
-This project was created in collaboration with my colleague in Operations Research (OR) concentration, Ahmad Dimyati.
-An analysis of these methods is included in his thesis entitled "Perbandingan Metode dalam Menangani Masalah Transportasi".
+Comparison of methods on solving Transportation Problem (TP).
+This project is in a collaboration with my colleague in Operation Research consentration, Ahmad Dimyati, that will be used in his thesis research: "Perbandingan Metode Maximum Supply with Minimum Cost (MSMC), ASM Method, dan Average Total Opportunity Cost (ATOC) dalam Penyelesaian Masalah Transportasi".